jpmckinney/popit-ruby/README.md

 * `:user` a user name – if blank, the API will be read-only
 * `:password` the user's password

-For brevity, we only show examples for `person` items, but you use the same code to operate on organisations and positions by substituting `organisation` or `position` for `person`.
+For brevity, we only show examples below for `person` items, but you can use the same code to operate on organisations and positions by substituting `organisation` or `position` for `person`.

 More documentation at [RubyDoc.info](http://rdoc.info/gems/popit/PopIt).